dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-communication-synoptic-epigrams.md

 #### And Know Your Audience

+There's so much you can garner from the audience's reaction.
+Have you ever thought about how it would be to perform as the rockstar on stage?
+There's a ton of information you're missing, as the audience member.
 It's crucial and difficult to understand how audience members are going to perceive your words and actions.
 This varies from area to area.
 Politics can be volatile and people will latch onto anything.
 Business, not so much, but it can be unpredictable.
 But, it's definitely worth it to have someone else help you construct your message here and to help you craft together content for a media appearance.